lat9/usu/pages/upgrade_from_v2.md

 ### Zen Cart "Core File" Modifications

 _USU_ v3.0.0 and later no longer requires any Zen Cart **core-file** modifications.
 This section identifies the changes made to **core-files** by prior versions of _USU_.
-Each modified file must either be _restored_ to its as-shipped version from your store's Zen Cart distribution, or _removed_ using a text-editor _before_ you install _USU_ v3.0.0+.
+Each modified file must either be _restored_ to its as-shipped version from your store's Zen Cart distribution, or _modified_ using a text-editor _before_ you install _USU_ v3.0.0+.

 **Note:** In either case, make sure that each file doesn't have additional changes required by other add-ons currently installed in your store.
 I'll suggest using, for each of the files listed below, a file-comparison tool (e.g. _WinMerge_ or _Beyond Compare_) to determine what changes have been made over-and-above your store's current Zen Cart version.